MattiasGervilliers/MattiasGervilliers/README.md

 - Creation of a storefront webite for the parade organized by the GEA department (Odoo)
 - Creation of a storefront website for the "Magasin Connecté 4.0" as asked by Aix-Marseille university (NuxtJS) : [https://pp-magasin-connecte-40.syrius-development.fr](https://pp-magasin-connecte-40.syrius-development.fr/)

+### CESI projects

+- Creation of a Windows application for backups in console mode and graphics mode.
+Implementation of a CI/CD with Github Actions.
+[EasySave](https://github.com/MattiasGervilliers/EasySave)

 ### Self-employed business